-Calluses are the thick, rough skin over a bony pressure point, just like a callus on our heel from that glorious pair of shows that never quite fit right, but we wore anyway.
+Calluses are the thick, rough skin over a bony pressure point, just like a callus on our heel from that glorious pair of shoes that never quite fit right, but we wore anyway.

 Our large, heavy or giant-breed dogs are much more prone to elbow calluses.
-The giant breeds that are heavily coated usually do not have as many elbow callus issues as their shorter coated cousins.
-Dogs that are kept on hard surfaces may also develop calluses.
-We see many dogs that come into rescue with callused elbows, hocks etc. from living on hard surfaces.
+The giant breeds that are heavily coated usually do not have as many elbow callus issues as their shorter coated cousins, as their coat softens the blow of the elbow against the ground.
+That is why your Newfoundland is not as likely to develop elbow calluses as his shoer coated cousin the Mastiff.

 In warmer areas hard surfaces are usually cooler for big dogs, creating a dilemma.
 Your Lab is hot and just wants to spread across the cool concrete of the patio and catch a breeze.
 He doesn't care about his elbow calluses, he just wants to cool his belly.

 The elbow is the most common site of calluses for dogs, although they also occur on the hips, hocks and along the sides of the legs.

 The best way to prevent dog calluses is to have comfy dog beds available in multiple locations.
 Elderly dogs or dogs that are physically challenged especially need thick, well-padded beds.
 Special orthopedic dog beds or those with the egg carton foam are great for dogs who have begun to slow down.

-If your dog has an ulcerated, open, possibly infected sore on the callused area.
-This warrants a vet visit and possible antibiotics.
+If your dog has an ulcerated, open, possibly infected sore on the callused area, CALL THE VET.
+This warrants a vet visit and possibly antibiotics.
 Bone cancer may be a concern and if so, biopsies will be performed.
 Not trying to scare you, just saying.

 Of course, check with your vet if in doubt or it is obviously more than a simple callus!